 Now when I started this blog the other day it was late—too late to chat about sleep deprivation.
 I just couldn’t give advice when I was absolutely doing the opposite.
 I went to bed.
 In what seemed like a few minutes I was awakened.
 It was not the alarm but a phone call at 4 a.m. from a family member locked out of their house!!
 How ironic is that?
 I go to bed to get some sleep and end up awake and on the road to take a set of house keys to someone.
 It was probably sleep deprivation that caused her to forget the keys.

 How much sleep do we need?

 Now you know I’m all about living the well-being lifestyle and cutting back on sleep is not a good thing.
 Sleeping hours are needed for the body to rest and rejuvenate.
-Affects of sleep deprivation can include: obesity, heart disease, diabetes, headaches, lack of attention, delayed motor skills.
+Effects of sleep deprivation can include obesity, heart disease, diabetes, headaches, lack of attention, delayed motor skills.

 People with poor sleep habits are tired and they often magnify the problem when they avoid or eliminate physical exercise.
 Regular exercise helps reduce stress, burns off calories and increases energy.

 Lack of sleep can increase stress hormones, which long-term are not good for the heart.
 Elevated stress hormones can damage blood vessels, leading to elevated or high blood pressure and heart disease.

 This too can be a health challenge affected by lack of sleep.
 Diabetes has long been linked to obesity and being overweight.
 The fact that people may weigh more than recommended for their body type can be a predictor of the development of Type 2 Diabetes.

 This ailment falls into the discomfort that people identify as “feeling bad” when they are sleep deprived.
 There is also research indicating that lack of sleep can trigger headaches in predisposed individuals.